SophieSjoberg/ca-prepcourse-3/ruby/classes.md

 ### Extending Ruby classes

 As a programmer, you are free to modify, change or extend any class.
 Even those that are built in to the Ruby language.
-For instance, let's say that you want a method that checke if a given number id even or odd.
+For instance, let's say that you want a method that check if a given number id even or odd.
 That might come in handy, right?
 We know that a number without decimals is of a `Fixnum` class.
 Let's extend that class with a custom method:

 ```ruby
 class Fixnum